reiz/nginx_proxy/README.md

 docker pull reiz/nginx_proxy:0.0.3
 ```

-## Whitelist certain domains
+## Allowlist certain domains

 This repository contains two nginx configuration files.
-The `nginx_whitelist.conf` file is built for the use case that you want to deny all outgoing traffic by default and only allow some whitelisted domains.
+The `nginx_allowlist.conf` file is built for the use case that you want to deny all outgoing traffic by default and only allow some allowlisted domains.
-In the first server section domains can be whitelisted by simply adding a
+In the first server section domains can be allowlisted by simply adding a
-`server_name *` line for each whitelisted domain.
+`server_name *` line for each allowlisted domain.
 Here an example:

 ```
-    # Whitelist Google
+    # Allowlist Google
     server {
         listen       8888;
         server_name  google.com;